-At minimum, mobile scanners should be a key component of your WMS requirements list.
+At minimum, mobile scanners should be a key component of your requirements list.
 This will allow your workers to instantly capture the location of goods.
 It also limits inventory data errors and ensures you have full visibility over your stock.

 If you anticipate significant growth, or you expect to service bulk orders for more B2B businesses, you should consider introducing RFID scanners that can account for larger shipments.
 Such technology allows you to capture more information quickly and without compromising accuracy.